HeuristicSolutions/Heuristics.TechEval/Notes.md

 - Almost finished setting up model state validation -- I couldn't get the validation messages to show up in the partial views
 - Added some basic jquery validation to both the New member and Edit member modal forms

+## Refactoring/Testing

+- Need to add some unit tests before going any further
+- I'll need to mock the new MemberService.
+To make this easier, I need to do dependency injection
+  - Moq/NUnit/Unity.Mvc5
+- Ran into an issue with a test that dealt with validating Model State

+## Task 3 - Prevent duplicate email addresses

 ## Tips

 When you want to start with a fresh DB again, just run these two commands in the package management console: